Skrylar/ImpromptuModular/README.md

 For sequencers and clock modules, it is advisable to have a core audio module added to your patch and assigned to a sound device in order for the timing and response delays in the user interface to be of the proper duration.
 This is a [known artifact](https://github.com/VCVRack/Rack/issues/919) in VCV Rack.

+## License

+Based on code from the Fundamental and Audible Instruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.
+See ./LICENSE.txt for all licenses (and ./res/fonts/ for font licenses).

+## Acknowledgements
+Impromptu Modular is not a single-person endeavor:

+* Thanks to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the modules, for the concept proposal and development of GateSeq64, for detailed testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in Talking Rackheads [epsiode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg), as well as PhraseSeq32 and GateSeq64 in [episode 10](https://www.youtube.com/watch?v=bjqWwTKqERQ) and Clocked in [episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
+* Thanks to **Xavier Belmont** for suggesting improvements to the modules, for testing/bug-reports, for the concept design of the SMS16 module and the blank panel, and for graciously providing the dark panels of all modules.
+* Thanks to **Steve Baker** for many fruitful discussions regarding the BPM Detection method in Clocked, testing and improvements that were suggested for that module.
+* Thanks to **Omri Cohen** for testing and suggesting improvements to the modules, and for the [PhraseSeq16/32 tutorial](https://www.youtube.com/watch?v=N8_rMNzsS7w) and the [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
+* Thanks to **Latif Karoumi** for [testing](https://www.youtube.com/watch?v=5PZCXvWlFZM) and suggesting improvement to the modules, particularly the advanced gate modes in the GateSeq64 and PhraseSeq sequencers.
+* Thanks also to **Pyer (Pierre Collard)**, **Alfredo Santamaria**, **Nay Seven**, **Alberto Zamora**, **Clément Foulc**, **Espen Storø**, **Wouter Spekkink**, **Jakub Mudrák**, **Georg Carlson**, **Jean-Sébastien Monzani**, **John Melcher**, **Paul Piko**, **Joop van der Linden** for suggesting improvements to the modules, bug reports and testing.

 ## General Concepts <a id="general-concepts"></a>